KoldBrewEd/api4graphql-mcp/README.md

 This server connects to a Microsoft Fabric GraphQL API using OAuth2 client credentials.
 Credentials and endpoint are provided via a `.env` file.

+> **Important:**
+>
-> **Important:** You must configure Service Principal access for your Microsoft Entra app and Fabric workspace as described in the [official Microsoft documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/api-graphql-service-principal).
+> - You must configure Service Principal access for your Microsoft Entra app and Fabric workspace as described in the [official Microsoft documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/api-graphql-service-principal).
 This includes enabling Service Principals in the Fabric Tenant Admin portal and granting the required permissions to your app.
+> - **Introspection must be enabled on your Fabric GraphQL API for the MCP server to work.** By default, introspection is disabled and must be enabled by a Workspace Admin in the Fabric portal.
+For details, see the [Fabric API for GraphQL introspection and schema export documentation](https://learn.microsoft.com/en-us/fabric/data-engineering/api-graphql-introspection-schema-export).

 #### Setup